Delaware Misdemeanor Crimes by Class and Sentences

 To find presumptive sentences for other misdemeanor classes, check out the most recent benchbook on the Delaware Sentencing Accountability Commission's website.

-For most misdemeanor convictions, a defendant will serve all or part of the time on probation.
+For most first and second misdemeanor convictions, a defendant will serve all or part of the time on probation.
 Probation suspends the incarceration portion of the sentence and allows the defendant to serve that time in the community under varying levels of supervision.

 Depending on the supervision level, the judge may impose certain conditions of probation, such as remaining law-abiding, completing community service, paying victim restitution, attending substance abuse treatment, or being under house arrest.
 The defendant must abide by these terms to successfully complete the sentence.
 A violation of any of these conditions can result in the judge revoking the suspended sentence and sending the defendant to jail.